javiersanzgarcia/LazyVim/README.md

 Except when I need to code in Java for some reason this "IDE" and the motions from it, is undeliable more efficient and satisfactory than any other thing

-- WIP: GIthub Copilot would like to be excluded from LSP (as VSCode way)
+- WIP: GIthub Copilot would like to be excluded from CMP (as VSCode way)